 When your wisdom teeth grow, they will brush against your other teeth, causing them to shift.
 It will make the jaw uncomfortable, making it rigid, swollen, and painful to open.
 Swelling of the gums towards the back of the mouth or on the side of the jaw may occur.

-Can Wisdom Teeth Come At 30?
+Can It Come and Grow At 30?

 Wisdom teeth, or permanent teeth, usually grow around the ages of 17 and 20 years old.
 But wisdom teeth can continue to grow until the age of 30.

-Should you get concerned if you are in your 30s and you have your wisdom teeth?
+Should you get concerned if you are in your 30s and you have wisdom tooth?
 If they haven’t given you any problems, then there’s no need to fret.
 Wisdom teeth are occasionally extracted in teenagers and young adults as a preventative measure since these molars can rub against other teeth.
 Thus, it may cause discomfort, swelling, and gum disease.

 The benefits of getting your wisdom teeth out at a young age include a shorter recovery period and a lower chance of injuries.